 The renovations also include building a two story conference center on top of the structure facing the Arkansas River.

-Supporters of the project, including Little Rock Mayor Mark Stodola, would like to fund the project with an existing two percent tourism tax, which is set to expire.
+Supporters of the project, including Little Rock Mayor Mark Stodola, would like to fund it with an existing two percent advertising and promotion tax which is set to expire.

 If approved, much of the work to Robinson Center Music Hall would be done at the same time as construction of a new Broadway Bridge.
 Those who would lead the work say they would carefully coordinate the construction of two big projects next to each other.